 The Lichfield Mercury report indicates the identities of the couple with the customised pram and pushchair.
 We believe that they are Joe and Agnes (nee Hopley) Ensor and that the infant is their son, Joe.
 Agnes was one of the figures in the Royal Oak Photo as a young girl.

-This means that after an intervening period of over 80 years, we have managed to identify half the the people standing to the right and all of the girls in the cart.
+This means that after an intervening period of over 80 years, we have managed to identify almost all the people standing to the right and all of the girls in the cart.
 Not a bad result.

 Gordon Mycock's eyewitness account of the carnival

 "Stonnall Carnival was an annual event which assembled outside the Royal Oak.

 "Local farmers supplied the horse-drawn carts which were presented in immaculate condition for the floats.

 "The event that sticks out in my memory was I think about 1937 when two of my schoolfriends and I decided we would like to attend the event in fancy dress.
 One decided to go as an elf, the other a drummer boy and I remember my mother taking me to a fancy dress shop in Walsall to get a Red Indian outfit.

 "Almost everyone from the village was involved either in groups or individually.
 The Women's Institute was one of the groups involved.

 "We started off up Main Street to the Chester Road then turned left.
 There was no other traffic on the road.
 It's hard to believe that now.
 We turned left into Gravelly Lane and then left into Church Road and on at Church Lane towards the school, where we turned left into Main Street.
 We continued through the village to the Stockhold field where all sorts of activities were set up.